History Files

 Between them, Samija of Apum and Ishme-Dagan of Ekallatum can barely hold onto the city of Shehna for a few years.
 Nearly every king in the region hopes to conquer it and lay their hands on Shamshi-Adad's accumulated wealth.

 For a decade from about 1772 BC no king is able to hold onto the city for long, with six different rulers controlling it for short periods.
 The first three appear to be vassals of Qarni-Lim of Andarig.
-Haya-abum and Zuzu are both mentioned in Mari's archives, but Zuzu only holds onto the city for a number of months before his death.
+The rulers Haya-abum and Zuzu are both mentioned in Mari's archives, but Zuzu only holds onto the city for a number of months before his death.

 Initially constructed under Shamshi-Adad, the 'Northern Lower Town Palace' in Shehna is also associated with Qarni-Lim and is probably used by him as his 'embassy' when he visits the town - making it the earliest-known embassy.